mikeperry-tor/circpad-sim/README.md

 sent across in this cell, so numerically they will match on the client and the relay.

-This special logging negotiation cell event (`event=circpad_negotiate_logging`) and its following cell event are present in client-side log files, but are stripped from the trace files by `torlog2circpadtrace.py`.
+The special logging negotiation cell event (`event=circpad_negotiate_logging`) and its following cell event are present in client-side log files, but are stripped from the trace files by `torlog2circpadtrace.py`.
 They are absent from relay log and trace files.